DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Citation and Licensing

 * Please cite Alex Shegay ... (link) to acknowledge the use of any data from this use case.
+* Please cite ....Mitc4 docu.... to acknowledge the use of any data from this use case.

 * Please cite [AUTHORS et al. (20xx) - example of published project](https://doi.org/10.17603/ds2-3zdj-493) to acknowledge the use of any resources from this use case.